bhnord/activities/events.md

 Discover the experimental methods of Edvard Munch, who creatively explored materials and techniques across media.

-### Berklee Sunset Sound Concert

-Elevate your Saturday night plans with View Boston’s new Sunset Sound Series.
+### Dine Out Boston: Winter ‘25

+Dine Out Boston is brought to you by Meet Boston, providing locals and visitors alike the opportunity to try many restaurants in the area at special prices.

+### Book Club Cafe

+Discover new books to add to your reading list at our Book Club Café!

 ### LipSync Drag Show

 Join us for a NEW one of a kind show, with drag performers competing to win a $500 Grand Prize!

-### Book Club Cafe

-Discover new books to add to your reading list at our Book Club Café!

-### Dine Out Boston: Winter ‘25

-Dine Out Boston is brought to you by Meet Boston, providing locals and visitors alike the opportunity to try many restaurants in the area at special prices.

 ### Piano Improv Jam @ Phinista